gianlucazani/COMP3221_assignment1/README.md

 </ul>

 ##### Method 2
 The link cost between two nodes can be changed also by modifying the `config.txt` file.
-Remeber that only when the file is modified before a node joins the network this kind of change will be effective (and not if you turn off a node, modify the file, and then turn on the node again).
+Remember that only when the file is modified before a node joins the network this kind of change will be effective (and not if you turn off a node, modify the file, and then turn on the node again).

 #### Node failure
 Node failure can be performed by simply shutting down the process at terminal, hence using the system keybinding for doing that ( ``` ctrl + C ``` on Windows and Mac systems).
-If no link cost change was performed on this node, the shut down command will need to be pressed twice (one will be interpretated as input from the link cost change prompt), otherwise only once.
+If no link cost change was performed on this node, the shutdown command will need to be pressed twice (one will be iterpreted as input from the link cost change prompt), otherwise only once.

-Node failures are detected by neighbours: when a node is unable to send packets to neighbours that have been alive in the past (this information is maintained by each node) it marks them as failed and communicate that to other nodes in the network.
+Node failures are detected by neighbours: when a node is unable to send packets to neighbours that have been alive in the past (this information is maintained by each node) it marks them as failed and communicates that to other nodes in the network.

-Remember that node failures are not well correctly detected if the occure before the first 60 seconds.
+Remember that node failures are not well correctly detected if they occur before the first 60 seconds.

 ## Examples